 • The broader ecosystem includes the reef itself, along with surrounding mangroves, seagrass beds, and the open ocean.

-This demonstrates that protecting corals means protecting countless other animals across these layers.
+By protecting corals, we are protecting countless other reef animals that inhabit these different layers.

-Unfortunately, reefs are exposed to threats like climate change, pollution, and overfishing, which are taking a huge toll on these delicate ecosystems.
+Unfortunately, reefs are exposed to a wide range of threats like climate change, pollution, and overfishing, which are taking a huge toll on these delicate ecosystems.

-Explore the Smithsonian Ocean Portal to learn more about the major internal and external threats to reef ecosystems and what we can do to protect coral reefs and safeguard biodiversity within them.
+Given the major internal and external threats to reef ecosystems, it’s high time we act now to protect coral reefs and reef animals within them.

 Conclusion: Guardians of the Reef